jimjonesbr/rdf_fdw/README.md

 - Build an image that compiles and installs the extension (reproducible, good for CI).
 - Mount the source into a container and run `make install` for iterative development (faster local iterations).

-Make sure the PostgreSQL development package you install matches the PostgreSQL version in the base image (so `pg_config` and the server headers align).

 Minimal example Dockerfile for PostgreSQL 18:

 ```dockerfile